Glossary

 D

-A monitoring system, such as a dashboard, makes it possible to track the action plan's actions and the indicators.
+A monitoring system, such as a dashboard, allows tracking the actions of the transition plan and the indicators.
 It is filled in periodically internally by the Bilan Carbone® lead.
-A tool is provided by the ABC with the tools of version 9 of the Bilan Carbone® method, but alternatives are accepted.
+A tool is proposed by ABC with the tools of version 9 of the Bilan Carbone® method, but alternatives are accepted.

 Quantitative measure of a given activity causing GHG emissions or removals (adapted from the standard NF ISO 14064-1:2018).

-Activity data can be actual (physical or accounting), extrapolated, statistical or estimated.
+An activity data can be actual (physical or accounting), extrapolated, statistical or estimated.

 E

-Standard deviation and geometric standard deviation
+chevron-rightStandard deviation and geometric standard deviation hashtag

-GHG emissions from sources owned or controlled by the legal entity / organisation (adapted from the standard NF-ISO 14064-1/2018).
+GHG emissions from sources owned or controlled by the legal entity / Organisation (adapted from the standard NF-ISO 14064-1/2018).

 To be distinguished from indirect emissions.